dotnet/docs/docs/azure/sdk/authentication/additional-methods.md

 ### Enable applications for interactive browser authentication

 Perform the following steps to enable the application to authenticate through the interactive browser flow.
-These steps also work for [device code authentication](#device-code-authentication) described later.
-This process is only necessary only if you are using `InteractiveBrowserCredential` in your code.
+These steps also work for the [device code authentication](#device-code-authentication) flow described later.
+This process is only necessary if you are using `InteractiveBrowserCredential` in your code.

-1. On the [Azure portal](https://portal.azure.com), navigate to Microsoft Entra ID and select **App registrations** on the left-hand menu.
+1. On the [Azure portal](https://portal.azure.com), navigate to Microsoft Entra ID and select **App registrations** on the left navigation.
 1. Select the registration for your app, then select **Authentication**.
 1. Under **Advanced settings**, select **Yes** for **Allow public client flows**.
 1. Select **Save** to apply the changes.